-The NTN part of 5G and 6G could add new capabilities when it comes to cost effectively add coverage in areas where the terrestrial networks doesn't have coverage or have poor QoS/QoE.
+The NTN part of 5G and 6G could add new capabilities when it comes to cost effectively add coverage in areas where the terrestrial networks dont have coverage or have poor QoS/QoE.
 This could have a large effect on the possibilities of utilising new innovative services as well as traditional mobile services globally, including maritime and aeronautical use cases.

-BEREC has published BoR (22) 169 "Report on Satellite Connectivity for Universal Service25" which finds a limited role in 5G and 6G.
+BEREC has published BoR (22) 169 "Report on Satellite Connectivity for Universal Service34" which finds a limited role in 5G and 6G.

-A difficulty currently identified regarding the suitability of internet access services via Satellite communications, is the latency requirement which is a constraint in comparison to terrestrial services (for providing universal service LEO and MEO are, due to their lower latency, better than GEO), followed by the capacity requirement which is limited.
+A difficulty currently identified regarding the suitability of internet access services via satellite communications, is the latency requirement which is a constraint in comparison to terrestrial services.
+Consequently, for seamless broadband mobile comparison connectivity, only LEO satellites (and in particular VLEO) should be considered where by design the latency is comparable with terrestrial networks.
+In such constellations, the number of satellites is high and scales with capacity requirements.